mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         Vector3 angular_velocity;
     };

-When we apply this state to the simulation on the right side, we force the position, rotation, linear and angular velocity of each rigid body to the state grabbed from the authority simulation.
+We apply this state to the simulation on the right side, we simply _snap_ the position, rotation, linear and angular velocity of each object to the state we captured from the left side.

-This simple change is enough to keep the simulations in sync, and PhysX doesn't diverge enough in the 1/10th of a second between updates to show any noticeable pops:
+This simple change is enough to keep the left and right simulations in sync.
+Interestingly enough, PhysX doesn't diverge enough in the 1/10th of a second between updates to show any noticeable pops.

 <img src="/img/networked-physics-in-vr/in-sync.png" width="100%"/>

-This is actually a big step, because it proves that a _state synchronization_ based approach for networking can work with PhysX.
-The only problem is, sending uncompressed physics state uses too much bandwidth.
+This __proves__ that a state synchronization based approach for networking can work with PhysX.
+The only problem is that sending uncompressed physics state like this uses way too much bandwidth...

 # Bandwidth Optimization

-The first step towards reduce bandwidth is to recognize when objects are at rest, and instead of sending (0,0,0) for linear and angular velocity, send just one bit: "at rest".
+The easiest way to reduce bandwidth is to recognize when cubes are at rest.
+In this case, instead of repeatedly sending (0,0,0) for linear velocity, and (0,0,0) for and angular velocity as float values, we just send one bit: __at rest__.

+Now when we transmit state over the network, it is encoded like this:

     [position] (vector3)
     [rotation] (quaternion)